Magnetic-Field Induced Deformation in Hybrid Stars

-For quark matter, the presence of the magnetic field in the energy density and pressure modifies the first term of Eq. (\ref{q1}) as The quark density in presence of strong magnetic field is
+where the last equality is obtained using charge neutrality and $\beta$-equilibrium conditions.
+For quark matter, the presence of the magnetic field in the energy density and pressure modifies the first term of Eq. (\ref{q1}) as The quark density in presence of a strong magnetic field is